Recent Blog Articles

 The Mediterranean diet has received much attention as a healthy way to eat, and with good reason.
 The Mediterranean diet has been shown to reduce risk of heart disease, metabolic syndrome, diabetes, certain cancers, depression, and in older adults, a decreased risk of frailty, along with better mental and physical function.
-In January, US News and World Report named it the “best diet overall” for the second year running.

 What is the Mediterranean diet?